JayKob141/GolangCodes/exercises-mastering-go/README.md

-# Excercises from the book Mastering go
+# Exercises from the book Mastering go